 Managing multi-user CAD projects can be challenging, but the right strategies make it easier.
 Teams often face issues like version conflicts, poor communication, and data breaches.
 These problems can lead to delays, errors, and financial losses.
 Here's how to manage these projects effectively:

-• Leverage Automation: Automate workflows for approvals, file updates, and task tracking to save time and reduce errors.
+Leverage Automation Notification: Automate notification for approvals, file updates, and task tracking to save time and reduce errors.

-• Integrate Design and Manufacturing: Connect CAD tools directly with suppliers and production workflows to speed up prototyping and delivery.
+Integrate with Manufacturing Partner: Connect CAD tools directly with suppliers and production workflows to speed up prototyping and delivery.

 With these steps, teams can minimize disruptions, boost productivity, and ensure secure collaboration.